matteverythingattachments/diggaonline/README.md

-Site for Digga Products sole on EverythingAttachments.com's e-commerce website.
+Site for Digga Products sold on EverythingAttachments.com's e-commerce website.